-At least six teachers have died since early August across the U.S. from the coronavirus, according to the Washington Post.
+At least a dozen teachers have died since early August across the U.S. from the coronavirus, according to the Washington Post.
 While it’s been difficult to contact trace where each teacher was infected, the deaths have further instilled fear in educators about in-person learning.
 It’s clear, though: Teachers are dying of COVID-19.

 The Post reported that teachers in Missouri, Mississippi, South Carolina, Iowa, and Oklahoma have died from the virus, including 35-year-old special education teacher AshLee DeMarinis in Missouri.